CSCfi/fairdata-ansible/docs/configuration.md

 | ssoservers       |              | Servers hosting SSO service                                   |
 | sso1servers      | ssoservers   | Servers hosting SSO 1 instances                               |
 | sso2servers      | ssoservers   | Servers hosting SSO 2 instances                               |

+### group variables

+In addition to the required variables specified below, `deployer` has to be speficied for `all` host group and it is the username of the deployer who needs to have SSH access with sudo rights to the target hosts.